Thimxx/pyGenealogical-Tools/README.md

 # Installation instructions

-Tested using python 3.6.2, happy to test other versions if needed.
+Tested using python 3.5.3 and 3.6.2, happy to test other versions if needed.
+Main limitation are the testing capabilities in travis for wxpython.

 In order to use the tools you will need to install the module requests: http://docs.python-requests.org/en/master/